Coffee Culture and History in the Middle East

 In Turkey, coffee remains an integral part of the culture.
 Before getting married, the bridegroom’s parents must visit the bride’s family and receive their blessing.
 At this meeting, the bride prepares Turkish coffee for all of the guests.
 According to superstition, the grounds that remain in the cup can be used to foretell the future.
 The cup is covered with a saucer before being turned upside-down.
 The coffee reader then looks at the horizontal halves of the cup.
 In the bottom half, the symbols are supposed to relate to the past.
 The top half of the cup is supposed to show the future.

 At coffee houses, customers continue the long tradition of discussing current events and conversing with other people.
 Inviting someone for coffee is a chance to catch up with a friend and have an intimate conversation.
 Coffee plays such a strong role in Turkish culture that it continues to be a part of Turkish literature, songs and ceremonial events.
+You may also enjoy our article on the question: Can you eat coffee?

 Buy Kopi Luwak in the Middle East